 If not, don’t worry!
 We’ve got you covered on the top HR practices to keep in mind during the holiday season.
-We usually like to keep our tips real and actionable, meaning you’ll be able to actually implement these tips at your business starting today.
+Keeping a team engaged is crucial, we usually like to keep our tips real and actionable, meaning you’ll be able to actually implement these tips at your business starting today.

 Don’t skip the (Socially distanced) Christmas party

-To thank people for their hard work throughout the year, many employers organise a Christmas Party.
-Whilst this may be a little more difficult during the pandemic or remote working, many organisations are still planning to celebrate with staff over the festive season by hosting virtual / Zoom-style parties.
+To thank people for their hard work throughout the year and to keep the team engaged, many employers organize a Christmas Party.
+Whilst this may be a little more difficult during the pandemic or remote working, many organizations are still planning to celebrate with staff over the festive season by hosting virtual / Zoom-style parties.